cherrypy/cherrypy/docs/tutorials.rst

 ###################################

 In the previous tutorial, we have seen how to create an application that could generate a random string.
-Let's not assume you wish to indicate the length of that string dynamically.
+Let's now assume you wish to indicate the length of that string dynamically.

 .. code-block:: python